SERVICE QUESTIONS

 Where do you recommend mounting?

-For 21/22 models or later, we have incorporated an indented line on the top sheet that corresponds to recommended boot sole center.
-For specific measurements from the tail notch, please refer to the ski model product pages in the spec sheet at the bottom of the page.
+Our recommended mounting point is marked by a physical indentation on the top sheet.
+You can easily feel it with your hand.
+This point is designed to be positioned 1 cm in front of the waist, or the narrowest part of the ski.
+For specific measurements from the tail notch, please refer to the ski model product pages in the spec sheet.
 When in doubt, contact us on live chat on the left side of the site, via email at hello@wndr-alpine.com or call us at 801-415-1815 with any questions.

 How do I size my snowboard?

-Please refer to the Size chart on the product page..
-Typically it's based on the weight of the rider.
-For reference our Belletour 156 is typically in the range of (130-180lbs 59-82kg).
+Please refer to the Size Chart on the board product pages.
+Board length is mostly based on the weight of the rider.
+For reference, our Belletour 156cm is typically in the rider weight range of 130-180lbs / 59-82kg.
+We would be more than happy to help dial in your size by giving us a call or shooting us an email.

 How do I adjust my splitboard tip, tail and latches?